beejjorgensen/bgnet0/src/bgnet0_part_1800_routing.md

 Having every router have a complete map of the Internet isn't practical.
 Works fine on smaller clumps, but not on the whole thing.

-So we change it up for communicate between these clumps and use an _exterior gateway protocol_ for routing between the clumps.
+So we change it up for communication between these clumps and use an _exterior gateway protocol_ for routing between the clumps.

 Remember the official term for "clump"?
 Autonomous Systems.
 Each